Towards Futuristic Autonomous Experimentation--A Surprise-Reacting Sequential Experiment Policy: Surprise-Reacting Experimentation Policy

 \subsection{Measures of Surprise}

-To learn from surprise, the artificial experimenter needs a well-defined mathematical measure to quantify the abstract concept.
-As we explained in the introduction, we intend to use the two existing surprise measures that were introduced in the information and computer science literature.
-The two surprise definitions are known as Shannon surprise~\citep{baldi:2002} and Bayesian surprise~\citep{itti:2006}, respectively.
+To learn from surprise, a well-defined mathematical measure is needed to quantify the abstract concept.
+As we explained in the introduction, we intend to use the two existing surprise definitions known as Shannon surprise~\cite{baldi:2002} and Bayesian surprise~\cite{itti:2006}, respectively.